In this post we’ll look at some of the key ingredients that make online bookings easier for customers.

 Search results pages are equally important.
 Results should be presented clearly and they should be easy to filter and manipulate.

 - Effective presentation of results.
 Users should be able to make sense of the information presented without too much effort.
 It’s also good to be able to change the viewing options (grid view, view next week/month etc).Again, easyJet performs well here, with the option of viewing available dates and prices on a grid.
 This is a very useful feature for the price-conscious searcher, which is easyJet’s target audience.

 - Show results on a map.
 This makes travel research easier for users as it allows them to choose based on key considerations – closeness to the beach, distance from town centre etc.

 - Sorting of results.
 The ability to order results according to preferences is vital.
 This may be price and duration of flights, departure times and more.

 - Filtering of results.
 Users need a good range of options to refine their results.
 Viewing only direct flights, only hotels with a certain review rating, and so on.
 This allows uses to customise the search to their needs.

 - Speed.
 Results should load quickly, and adding and removing of filters should also be smooth.
-If customers see screens like this for too long
+If customers see screens like this for too long it can become frustrating.

 - Ability to change original search.
 Searches may produce a small number of results, or the user may not be satisfied, so make it easy for them to amend their search.